psuanm5030/beautiful-jekyll/learning.md

 This project was especially interesting for two reasons: 1) I was intensely curious about machine learning, and 2) Enron was something taught in all my accounting classes at college.
 The class that proceeded this project was really in-depth regarding ML algorithms and this project forced me to test them all, eventually settling on a combination (ensemble) of algorithms to try and detect “persons of interest” from a HUGE email dataset.

-[Link to GitHub File](https://github.com/psuanm5030/DA_NanoDegree/tree/master/B_Projects/P5_IdentifyFraudFromEnronEmail) (My Project Deliverable) – Make take a minute to load…
+[Link to GitHub File](https://github.com/psuanm5030/DA_NanoDegree/tree/master/B_Projects/P5_IdentifyFraudFromEnronEmail) (My Project Deliverable) – Might a minute to load.

 ### Data Visualization